Convert draw.io Diagrams to Real BPMN Without Redrawing

 That lets you protect the work you already did instead of paying the cost twice.

-After conversion, you can start answering better questions:
+After conversion, you can usually tell much faster:

-• Which parts of the process landscape should be reorganized?
+• which parts of the process landscape should be merged, split, or renamed

-• Which tool fits the next stage of the work?
+• which BPMN-native tool fits the next stage of the work

 That is much more productive than restarting from a blank page.